 Batsto Village is an 18th-century village that once thrived as a prosperous ironworks but eventually fell into decline and was abandoned.

 After years of neglect, it remains today as one nearly perfectly preserved historic landmark with its three valuable resources: water for mills; abundant wood used in the production of charcoal; Bog Iron ore, which can be found mostly near swamps due to acid mine drainage causing dissolution on underlying deposits – giving rise immensely costly environmental problems like pollution if left unchecked.

 Eckley Miners’ Village – Weatherly, Pennsylvania

 Many immigrants made their way to North America in search of gold.
-Unfortunately, they found coal and became part of Eckley’s working-class community where people could work together on their own time without worrying about managers overseeing them or unfair workloads.
+Unfortunately, they found coal and became part of Eckley’s working-class community, where people could work together independently without worrying about managers overseeing them or unfair workloads.

 In 1859, a builder only known as Michael first established himself, building houses near Pittsburgh while also operating an iron forge nearby.
-Michael later moved south into what would become West Virginia territory – becoming one of many pioneers.
+Michael later moved south into West Virginia territory – becoming one of many pioneers.

 Garnet, Montana – Drummond, Montana